 - Identify the primary and secondary causes of a problem

-- Adapt something for something new
+- Adapt something for a new need or circumstance

 - Make a prediction and observe what occurs